theHdd4/TrinityFastAPIDjangoReact/README.md

 ## 2. Start the backend containers

-From the repository root run the helper script which copies `host.env` if needed and then builds and starts the containers:
+From the repository root run the helper script which builds and starts the
+containers:

 ```bash
 ./scripts/start_backend.sh
 ```

-This script passes `host.env` to Docker Compose so variables like `HOST_IP` expand correctly.
-It starts PostgreSQL, MongoDB, Redis, the Django admin API on `localhost:8000` and a FastAPI instance on `localhost:8001`.
+This script starts PostgreSQL, MongoDB, Redis, the Django admin API on `localhost:8000` and a FastAPI instance on `localhost:8001`.
 Uvicorn loads the app from
 `apps/orchestration/fastapi_app.py`.
 A separate AI service from the `TrinityAI`